FlyRanch/latent-analysis/README.md

 ![header](images/latent_analysis_header.png)

 Software and Jupyter notebook for performing the latent variable analysis from Melis, Siwanowicz, and Dickinson 2024.
+Contains code for generating data figure 6 and extended data figure 8.

 ### System Requirements